TeamMenOfCulture/GamePizza/README.md

 ## Usage
 - Open the VR app on your Android device.
-- Choose between the two games: HellRun or BatSaver.
+- Choose between the two games: HellRun or BadSaber.
 - Insert your device into your VR goggles.
 - Enjoy the game at it's full might.